Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:31:58 - Igor Minar

-We want people to come and build on top of us and either build applications like Use, Remix and Deploy directly to us, or we are looking for partners that are interested in building their solutions like Turso or others on top of the primitives that we offer.
+We want people to come and build on top of us and either build applications, like use Remix and deploy directly to us, or we're looking for partners that are interested in building their solutions, like Turso or others, on top of the primitives that we offer.

 00:32:16 - Anthony Campolo

-So I'd be curious then he was talking about SQL and SQLite and how it's this weird kind of open source community managed like gray area type thing.
+So I'd be curious then: he was talking about SQL and SQLite and how it's this weird kind of open source, community-managed gray area type thing.
 So have you had to deal with that as well?

 00:32:29 - Igor Minar

 A little bit.
-But I'm actually, I didn't know about this fork, so this whole discussion is very interesting.
+But actually I didn't know about this fork, so this whole discussion is very interesting.

 00:32:34 - Glauber Costa